Important Update as of October 27, 2022

-Google recently announced that Universal Analytics (UA; the current iteration of Google Analytics—next year.
-All standard UA properties will stop processing data in the second half of 2023, with the user interface shutting down in 2024 sometime, at least 6+ months later according to Google.
-This blog post outlines how you can prepare for the future by deploying Google Analytics 4 (GA4) by migrating from UA to GA4, taking steps to preserve UA data, and training your organization to adopt GA4 as your enterprise analytics platform.
+Google recently announced that they will be sunsetting Universal Analytics (UA),—the current iteration of Google Analytics—next year.
+All standard UA properties will stop processing new data in the second half of 2023, with the user interface shutting down in 2024 sometime, at least 6+ months later according to Google.
+This blog post outlines how you can prepare for the future of Google Analytics 4 (GA4) by migrating from UA to GA4, taking steps to preserve your historical analytics data, and training your organization to adopt GA4 as your enterprise analytics platform.

-It’s official: Google announced it is eliminating Universal Analytics with actual dates.
-You may be asking questions like, “What’s the difference between UA and GA4?“; “What happens to my Universal Analytics data?”; “What do I need to do for GA4 to replace UA?”; and “Any workarounds?.”
-While this news may be shocking to some, the good news is that Google is providing more than a year’s heads-up, and we have outlined a plan below to ensure you are fully equipped to migrate to the new future of Google Analytics—Google Analytics 4.
+It’s official: Google announced it is eliminating UA with actual dates.
+You may be asking questions like, “What’s the difference between UA and GA4?“; “What happens to my UA data?”; “What do I need to do for GA4 to replace UA?”; and “Any workarounds?.”
+While this news may be shocking to some, the good news is that Google is providing more than a year’s heads-up, and we have outlined a plan below to ensure you are fully equipped to migrate to the new future of Analytics—GA4.

 The Facts (That We Know as of October 2022)

 On March 16, Google made an official announcement that Universal Analytics will be going away and will stop processing data in 2023 and all access to the UA user interface in 2024, as it continues to invest in GA4 as the future of analytics.
-However, there are some nuances to keep in mind (or consider) for those who are using Google Analytics 360, the enterprise version of GA today or non-360.
+However, there are some nuances to keep in mind (or consider) for those who are using Google Analytics 360, the enterprise version of GA vs. non-GA360 users.
 Here is what we know:

 - UA properties will stop processing data in July 2023 for free/non-360 properties.

 - UA properties will stop processing data in July 2024 for 360 properties.